This article was updated in July 2018

 - Click Browse and navigate to the driver CD (usually mounted on E:\) :

-Windows 2012 is only available in 64-bit so select the AMD64 sub-folder - You *need* to select the correct subfolder matching your architecture (x64 = AMD64, x86 = X86).
+For Windows 2012 and newer only a 64-bit is available so select the AMD64 sub-folder - You *need* to select the correct subfolder matching your architecture (x64 = AMD64, x86 = X86).

 After confirming the right driver folder you should: